ray-project/ray/doc/source/ray-air/trainer.rst

 All trainers inherit from the :class:`BaseTrainer <ray.air.base_trainer.BaseTrainer>` interface.
 To construct a Trainer, you can provide:

-* A `scaling_config`, which specifies how many parallel training workers and what type of resources (cpus/gpus) to use per worker during training.
+* A :class:`scaling_config <ray.air.config.ScalingConfig>`, which specifies how many parallel training workers and what type of resources (CPUs/GPUs) to use per worker during training.
-* A `run_config`, which configures a variety of runtime parameters such as fault tolerance, logging, and callbacks.
+* A :class:`run_config <ray.air.config.RunConfig>`, which configures a variety of runtime parameters such as fault tolerance, logging, and callbacks.
-* A collection of `datasets` and a `preprocessor` for the provided dataset, which configures preprocessing and the datasets to ingest from.
+* A collection of :ref:`datasets <air-ingest>` and a :ref:`preprocessor <air-preprocessors>` for the provided dataset, which configures preprocessing and the datasets to ingest from.
 * `resume_from_checkpoint`, which is a checkpoint path to resume from, should your training run be interrupted.

-After construction, you can invoke a trainer by calling `Trainer.fit()`.
+After construction, you can invoke a trainer by calling :meth:`Trainer.fit() <ray.train.trainer.Trainer.fit>`.

 .. literalinclude:: doc_code/xgboost_trainer.py
     :language: python

+.. _air-trainers-dl:

 Deep Learning Trainers
 ----------------------